Antra/data-science-tools/README.md

 # data-science-tools
-Collection of various data science tools and methods that I've picked up over the years
+Collection of various data science tools, methods and tricks that I've picked up over the years. :)

 ## TODO
 Make Jupyter Notebook versions at some point, but for starters I can just copy/paste to where I need stuff.